isomerpages/moe-juyingsec/index.md

       title: Secondary 2
       id: infopic
-      description: Fly with us on the overseas TIE-VIA trip, develop your PASSION through the ALP programme and hone your leadership skills in the prestigious LEAD camp.
+      description: Fly with us on the overseas TIE-VIA trip, develop your PASSION through our LLP programme and hone your leadership skills in the prestigious LEAD camp.
       image: /images/sec_2.jpg
       alt: sec 2 VIA